The “academic hour” was 45 minutes long, giving professors time to prepare for the next class and for students to get there.

 By law each professor here must hold a weekly class [collegium] publice or for free for four hours.
 It is even prescribed of the philosophers that for the sciences for which he is employed, e.g., for Kant Logic and Metaphysics, for myself Ethics and Natural Law, each must read for free weekly during four expressly determined hours (Kant mornings at 7, I at 8 o’clock), and that the sciences must be completed at the end of each semester.

 This regulation of the hours that Kraus mentions must refer to an internal rule of the University, since it is not part of the 1735 edict handed down from Berlin.

 Quoted in Brandt/Stark [1997, cii].
 Lighting would also have been an issue in the winter months.
-There were only three small windows in Kant’s lecture hall (at Princessinstrasse), which would have been of little help near the winter solstice, when the sun rose at 9 AM and set a little before 4:30 PM.
+There were only three windows in Kant’s lecture hall at Princessinstrasse (two on the street side facing west; one on the garden side facing east), which would have been of little help near the winter solstice, when the sun rose at 9 AM and set a little before 4:30 PM.

 Krause [1920, 69].

 In order that the professors have some rest from their work, and so afterwards will proceed with greater energy, and similarly that the students of the courses are better able to study the material and finish anything given them, it is written in the Constit. acad.
 Tid. de Feriis that the professors at this university should be free from lecturing on Wednesdays and Saturdays, and are permitted to lecture for only four hours per week [per class], which is confirmed in ch.
 6 of the Statut. acad.
 [Arnoldt 1746, i.191]